 Similarly, if the home has poor drainage under the slab, water runoff can wash out the supporting soils under the slab and if they are chronically wet, as you might imagine, muddy / wet soils will not support the concrete (and mudjacking materials) as well as solid soils.
 Drainage issues can be a huge cause of settling concrete, both initially and on a recurring basis.
 (Note: we can also help you with drainage issues!)

 Another factor is the weight of the concrete we are trying to lift.
 Obviously, it is easier to achieve strong lift on a small section of a sidewalk as compared to a large set of stairs and porch.
 Simply, the weight of one is much larger than the other.

 And while these elements impact this “delicate balance” in the vast majority of situations, we are able to achieve that balance and lift the concrete slab back into place.
-However, if you are aware of the limiting factors, you can assist us with making sure we have the most ideal conditions to lift and for your mudjacking project to last for a very long time.

 This aspect also points out one of the advantages of mudjacking over polyjacking.
 With polyjacking, the injected foam expands over a period of time providing less control over how much material is injected under the slab (as compared to mudjacking, where the control is higher.)
 Because of this, mudjacking provides more opportunity to prevent “overlifting” than you can typically achieve with polyjacking.
-(And is one of the reasons we suggest you use mudjacking!)

 A final side note, is that with mudjacking, if we do have concrete cracks as a result of the lifting, we will typically stop lifting to minimize those cracks, even if we do not achieve the full level of lift desired.
 We will also cosmetically repair those cracks at the time of the repair as part of the project.
 Mudjacking is significantly less expensive than replacing the slab.